SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/01-Problem.md

 ## Behavior

 - `double getOverallPerformance()`
-     - **override the base functionality** (if the components collection is empty, it should return only the **computer overall performance**, otherwise return the sum of the computer overall performance and the average overall performance from all components)
+     - **override the base functionality** (if the components collection is empty, it should return only the **computer's overall performance**
+     - otherwise, return the sum of the computer's overall performance and the average overall performance from all components)

 - `double getPrice()`
      - **override the base functionality** (the price is equal to the **total sum** of the **computer price** with the **sum of all component prices** and the **sum of all peripheral prices**)

 - `void addComponent(Component component)`
      - if the components collection contains a component with the same component type, throw an **IllegalArgumentException** with the message "**Component** \{**component type**\} **already exists in** \{**computer type**\} **with Id** \{**id**\}."
-     - otherwise add the component in the components collection
+     - otherwise, add the component to the components collection

 - `Component removeComponent(String componentType)`
      - if the components collection is empty or does not have a component of that type, throw an **IllegalArgumentException** with the message "**Component** \{**component type**\} **does not exist in** \{**computer type**\} **with Id** \{**id**\}."
-     - otherwise remove the component of that type and return it.
+     - otherwise, remove the component of that type and return it.

 - `void аddPeripheral(Peripheral peripheral)`
      - if the peripherals collection contains a peripheral with the same peripheral type, throw an **IllegalArgumentException** with the message "**Peripheral** \{**peripheral type**\} **already exists in** \{**computer type**\} **with Id** \{**id**\}."
-     - otherwise add the peripheral in peripherals collection
+     - otherwise, add the peripheral in peripherals collection

 - `Peripheral removePeripheral(String peripheralType)`
      - if the peripherals collection is empty or does not have a peripheral of that type, throw an **IllegalArgumentException** with the message "**Peripheral** \{**peripheral type**\} **does not exist in** \{**computer type**\} **with Id** \{**id**\}."
-     - otherwise remove the peripheral of that type and return it
+     - otherwise, remove the peripheral of that type and return it

-## Child classes
+## Child Classes

 There are several specific types of **computers**, where the **overall performance** has a **different value**: